 2. Stay Calm and Professional

 No matter what the situation, always stay calm and professional.
 This is especially important when you are dealing with mean colleagues.
 You should remember that bad colleagues always want to annoy you.
 They want you to make mistakes or do something wrong in anger so that they can harass you by capitalizing on your mistakes.
 But when you keep yourself calm in this situation, they will become tired someday and stop bulling you.
-So, being calm and professional will help you to deal with mean colleagues in a peaceful way.
+So, being calm and professional will help you to deal with mean coworkers in a peaceful way.

 3. Don’t Sink to Their Level